 • Other required information including: assessment criteria, due date, time provided, resources

 Examinations and Practical Assessments

-Formal school examinations are held in Term 3.
+Derived Grade Examinations are held in Term 3, the grade for these exams will be used when a derived grade is applied for with NZQA.
 Other assessments are integrated into the courses of study and held at various times throughout the year.

 Deadline for Submitting Assignments set as homework

 All assessments must be handed in by 8.40 a.m. on Monday to the Deans' Room (or as stated by the Assessment Schedule).
 If a student submits an assessment after the deadline or if they truant from any lesson(s) in order to complete work for assessment, they will not be awarded credit for their work.